 Defending our Future: Overcoming the Challenges of Returning the Ogiek Home

-The moment was a global validation for how courts of law could respond to the real challenge of undoing the damage of mass exploitation of natural resources that have pushed indigenous peoples to live as marginalized communities on their own lands.
+The moment was a global validation for how courts of law could respond to the real challenge of undoing the damage of mass exploitation of natural resources that have pushed indigenous peoples to live as marginalised communities on their own lands.

 The Court’s order was clear: the Ogiek are the owners of the Mau Forest, and their immediate return with full recognition of their ancient title is the only way in which the community and the environment can be safeguarded.